MileHacker Logo

 Tipping Culture

 Tipping is not usual in Finland.
 A service fee is typically part of the price of meals and services.
 You do not need to leave an additional tip.
-If service is exceptionally good, rounding up the bill or leaving a small amount (€1-€5) is appreciated but entirely optional.
-For taxis, rounding up to the nearest Euro is occasionally done.
+If service is exceptionally good, leaving a little extra or rounding up a small amount (€1-€5) is appreciated but entirely optional.
+For taxis, rounding up to the nearest Euro is sometimes done.

 Budgeting & Costs